-In 2019, the Legislature passed Senate Bill 1044 which established the following targets for zero-emission vehicle (ZEV) ownership in the state:
+In 2019, the Legislature passed Senate Bill 1044 which established the following targets for zeroemission vehicle ownership in the state:

-50,000 vehicles by 2020;

-At least 250,000 vehicles by 2025;

-• At least 25 percent of registered motor vehicles, and at least 50 percent of new motor vehicles sold annually by 2030; and

-• At least 90 percent of new motor vehicles sold annually by 2035.
+- 50,000 vehicles by 2020; - At least 250,000 vehicles by 2025; - At least 25 percent of registered motor vehicles, and at least 50 percent of new motor vehicles sold annually by 2030; and - At least 90 percent of new motor vehicles sold annually by 2035.53

-The state agencies engaged in the ZEV Interagency Working Group report that

-Oregon ranks fifth in the nation when it comes to plug-in vehicles per capita.
-The State of Oregon's vehicle procurement fleet procurement policies favor acquisition of ZEV and Alternate-fuel or Hybrid vehicles as directed by Executive Order 17-21 and Oregon Fleet Management Policy.
-However, unfortunately, we are not on track to meet our 2020 goal.
-As of October 20, 2020, Oregon had 32,389 registered electric vehicles and 1,796 public chargers at 650 locations or stations.
-The public can learn about the benefits of ZEV and track progress toward our goal at the Go Electric Oregon website and on ODOE's new Oregon Electric Vehicle Dashboard-an online platform that provides data and analysis of the growing inventory and geographical spread of ZEVs.
+The state agencies engaged in the ZEV Interagency Working Group report that Oregon ranks fifth in the nation when it comes to plug-in vehicles per capita.
+The State of Oregon's vehicle fleet procurement policies favor acquisition of ZEV and alternative-fuel or hybrid vehicles as directed by Executive Order 17-21 and Oregon Fleet Management Policy.^{54, 55} Unfortunately, we are not on track to meet our 2020 goal under Senate Bill 1044.
+As of June 30, 2020, Oregon had 31,977 registered electric vehicles and 1,796 public chargers at 650 locations or stations.56 The public can learn about the benefits of ZEVs and track progress toward our goal at the Go Electric Oregon website and on ODOE's new Oregon Electric Vehicle Dashboard-an online platform that provides data and analysis of the growing inventory and geographical spread of ZEVs.